 In 1948, the British Nationality Act formalised a specifically imperial identity, just as Britain's empire tilted definitively towards decolonisation and commonwealth.
 For migrants from its colonies and former Dominions, this Act placed in law what already existed in practice: the 'Open Door' through which all could pass to take up their right of abode in the United Kingdom.
 Only 14 years later, the Open Door began to close through the Commonwealth Immigrants Act of 1962.
 Using primary and secondary sources, we will look at the specific tensions and events that drove this change in migration policy and British culture.

-NOTE: this week we will also have a short session on essay planning/dissertation outlining -- this was one of the great suggestions in your Mid-Year feedback!
+NOTE: this week we will also have a short session on essay planning/dissertation outlining -- this was one of the great suggestions students offered me in last year's Mid-Year feedback!
 So please do think about your essay/dissertation topics in advance, and bring them along.

 - Hansards Online, Commonwealth Immigrant Act debates, 1961-2; Commonwealth Immigrants Act 1968 (Kenyan Asian Crisis debates) 1968; Immigration Act 1971; British Nationality Act, 1981; Race Relations Acts, 1965, 1968, 1976.
 You can find the debates and parliamentary questions relating to these Acts by keyword searching the historic Hansards database.
 You need not read ALL of the debates, which are copious (!), but do at least sample the tenor of discussions across this whole period.
 Note that the debates occur before the laws are passed but may continued after implementation, e.g. with the 1962 Act and its manifest failure to reduce migrant numbers.
 Read critically, and be aware that the language used can be offensive, particularly to our ears.